Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_demo.md

     - URL and Token; we will need this in a minute
     - Select `Run untagged jobs`

-## Inspect bwCloud
+## Inspect bwCloud-OS

-- bwCloud: many services academia in BW can use; e.g. VMs
+- bwCloud-OS: many services academia in BW can use; e.g. VMs
-- Go to dashboard: https://portal.bw-cloud.org/ and login with Uni Stuttgart account
+- Go to dashboard: https://bwcloud-os.de/ and login with Uni Stuttgart account
 - I have already set up a VM.
 What I did:
     - Add public SSH key
     - Instances -> Launch instance